wairas/happy-tools/plugins/pca.md

                         passing through (default: None) -s SAVE, --save SAVE  The file to save the fitted sklearn PCA instance to (default: None)
+  -S SEED, --seed SEED  The seed to use for reproducible results (default:
+                        None)
 ```